-In years to come this baby, grown up as a revolutionary and a radical, a dissenter and a troublemaker, this One will once again be naked and bloodied, crying out into the darkness, hanging from a wooden cross, calling out forgiveness.
+In years to come this baby, grown up as a radical, a dissenter and a troublemaker, this One will once again be naked and bloodied, crying out into the darkness, hanging from a wooden cross, calling out forgiveness.

 Is this how peace will come?

-And his mother will once again look at him, and ache with pain and suffering, seeing her son brutalised and tortured, mocked and alone.
+His mother will once again look at him, she will ache with pain and suffering, seeing her son brutalised and tortured, mocked and alone.
 Surely her desire would be to once again hold him close like on that first night, hold him close, comfort him, wipe the blood and tears off his face and sing songs over him.

-And as absured as it may seem, Jesus has shown us what God is like.
+As absured as it may seem, this One who cries out in the stench and on the cross, this Jesus has shown us what God is like.

 We hear the cry of humanity echoing out into history, and we wonder, where is peace?